cisco1635/doyoumood/README.md

 A simple app to measure mood of your team.

 ### Next steps
-- set up mongodb instead of file
+- Set up mongodb instead of file
-- think about a team view with authentication
+- Think about a team view with authentication
+- Manage different environment.
+At least DEV and PROD

 ### run in production